goeiebook/creativelab/README.md

 The last twitter post did not generate buzz.
 There is no response and practically no views.
 That's probably a sign that I didn't break anything.
 Something about my submission was not acceptable to the server, and it was rejected.
 So I edit the snippet and reduce the complexity step by step.
 Until, boom, 200 Status code.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 I feel foolish.

 Reduce the shape count, stick to the available timeline, and change values randomly.
 Dividing (x,y) coordinates by a constant value results in an interesting effect.
 Changing the constant value between keyframes results in a beating effect.
 This is amazing, even if I do not know exactly how it works.
 [I submit it](https://www.creativelab5.com/s/31KE8L).
 200 Status code, all good.
-Tweet it, and wait.

 ![burst][burst]

+---

+Over the last few days I've spent quite a bit of time bouncing the white ball.
+Certain aspects of it are becoming beautiful.
+The sound, for instance, depends on the surroundings.
+When I pass through a viaduct tunnel, the echoes are mesmerizing.

+![spectrogram of a tunnel bounce][tunnelbounce]

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg